atg93/TaCarla-Dataset/README.md

 # Running Python,

-Python 3.x: Python programming language (preferably Python 3.8.10).
+To run the code, you can simply create a virtual environment with the following commands:

 Required Python libraries in requirements.txt

-To run the code, one can simply create virtul env: conda create --name tacarla python=3.8 source activate tacarla pip install -r requirements.txt
+To run the code, you can simply create a virtual environment with the following commands: conda create --name tacarla python=3.8 source activate tacarla pip install -r requirements.txt

 or

-Alternatively, singuarity container can be used from here:
+Alternatively, you can use the Singularity container from here:

 The parameters in the main function of leaderboard_evaluator.py—'TOWN_NAME', 'code_path', 'DATASAVEPATH', and 'TEAMCODE_PATH'—need to be arranged properly for the code to run correctly.
 In a later release, these parameters will be added to config.yaml.